 We use the information collected about you for various purposes.
 Your personal data may be used in the following ways:

-A. Trip Reservations: First and foremost, we use your personal data to complete and administer your online Trip Reservation, which is pretty central to what we do as a company!
-This includes sending you communications related to your Trip Reservation like confirmations, modifications, and reminders.
+Trip Reservations: First and foremost, we use your personal data to complete and administer your online Trip Reservation, which is central to what we do as a company.
+This includes sending you communications related to your Trip Reservation such as confirmations, modifications, and reminders.

-B. Customer service: We provide international customer service from our local offices in more than 20 languages, and we’re here to help 24 hours a day, 7 days a week.
-Sharing your relevant details, such as reservation information or information about your user account with our global customer service staff allows us to respond when you need us – including helping you find an appropriate Trip Provider and responding to any questions you might have about your Trip Reservation (or anything, for that matter).
+Customer service: We provide international customer service from local offices in more than 20 languages, available 24/7.
+Sharing your relevant details—such as reservation info or info about your user account—with our global customer service staff allows us to respond when you need us, which includes helping you find an appropriate Trip Provider and responding to any questions about your Trip Reservation or anything else.

-C. Account facilities: Booking.com users can create a user account on our websites or apps.
-We use the information you give us to administer this account, allowing you to do a number of useful things.
-You can manage your Trip Reservations, take advantage of special offers, make future Trip Reservations easily and manage your personal settings.
-Managing personal settings can allow you to keep and share lists, share photos, see previously searched Trip Services easily, and check other travel-related information you have provided.
-It can also allow you to see any reviews you have submitted.
-If you want, you can share certain information in your user account by creating a public profile that’s associated with either your own first name or a screen name of your choice.
+Account facilities: Booking.com users can create an account on our websites or apps.
+We use the info you give us to administer this account, enabling you to do a number of useful things.
+You can manage your Trip Reservations, take advantage of special offers, make future Trip Reservations easily, and manage your personal settings.
+Managing personal settings lets you keep and share lists, share photos, view previously searched Trip Services, and check other travel-related info you've provided.
+It also lets you view reviews you've submitted.
+If you want, you can share certain info in your user account by creating a public profile that’s associated with either your first name or a screen name of your choice.
 Booking.com for Business account holders can save contact details in their account facility, manage their business reservations, and link other account holders to the Booking.com for Business account.

 Using your contact information to send you news about travel-related products and service.
 You can unsubscribe from email marketing communications quickly, easily, and at any time – just click the "Unsubscribe" link included in each newsletter or other communication.